preactjs/preact-router/README.md

 #### Caveats

-Because the `path` and `default` props are used by the router, it's better to avoid same props in your components.
+Because the `path` and `default` props are used by the router, it's best to avoid using those props for your component(s) as they will conflict.

 ### Handling URLS